Lakes

 Formation of Lakes

 lake-with-clear-skyLakes are still bodies of water that are formed in the basins of land.
-A basin is a dip in the surface of the earth that is formed due to various geological reasons.
+A basin is a dip in the surface of the Earth that is formed due to various geological reasons.
 When rainwater is collected in a basin, or a river flows into a basin, it fills that basin with water and that basin is then called a lake.

 So how the basins are formed that are converted into the lakes.
 There are many reasons behind the formation of basins.
-Some of the reasons are earthquakes, movement of glaciers, and landslides.
+Some of the reasons are earthquakes, movement of Glaciers, and landslides.

 Lakes needs a regular flow of water either from rainwater or river to sustain their existence otherwise, they will be dried.
 Furthermore, the lakes also feed many rivers with water, but the amount of water taken from lakes should be balanced by the water that is filling lakes to avoid them from drying.